top of page

 3. Continue to Expand Meaningful Routes

-Reinforce each meaningful destination has predictable route with landmarks and clues along the way.
-Reinforce the expectation that the cane frame will contact walls, obstacles, and people.
-When the cane contacts something help child to use that information to orient and route plan.
-Adult verbal and physical prompts are also helpful, pairing the same word with the expected action or orientation meaning.
+Reinforce that each meaningful destination has a predictable route with landmarks and clues along the way.
+When the cane contacts something, help your child use that information to orient and plan their route.
+Adult verbal and physical prompts are also helpful.
+Pair the same word with the expected action or orientation meaning.

 Belt Cane = Constant Companion

-Now the Belt Cane is expanding its role to dynamic:
+Now, the Belt Cane expands its role to be dynamic:

 A 16-month-old blind toddler pushes a toy through a hallway.
 Text reads "Blind Due to Bilateral Detached Retina, Glaucoma."